rondotdll/ccdc-lifeline/README.md

-# !!!DO NOT USE LIFELINE IN A PROFESSIONAL ENVIRONMENT!!!
+# DO NOT DEPLOY IN A PROFESSIONAL ENVIRONMENT!!!
 LifeLine is an experimental project, and is thus **VERY** insecure.
 It was not designed to be deployed in a professional environment as an actual backup system, so don't do that.
 Thanks! :)

 # ccdc-lifeline <sup>experimental</sup>